fuatakgun/eufy_security/README.md

   - `quick_response` - Send a quick response message for doorbell, you can get `voice_id` information from `Debug (device)` sensor attributes of device.
   - `snooze` - Snooze ongoing notification for a given duration.
 - Alarm Panel Services;
   - There is an select entity called Guard Mode, it is one to one mapping of Eufy Security state.
+Current Mode sensor is showing the current state of home base.
   - `trigger_base_alarm_with_duration` - Trigger alarm on station for a given duration
   - `reset_alarm` - Reset ongoing alarm for a given duration
   - `snooze` - Snooze ongoing notification for a given duration.